cmk97/Console_Animation/README.md

 </script>
 ```

-The config object supports the following properties:
+The config supports the following properties:

 ```javascript
 var animationConfig = {